matrix-org/synapse/docs/workers.md

 ### `synapse.app.generic_worker`

 This worker can handle API requests matching the following regular expressions.
-`GET` requests will be handled directly while `POST` and `PUT` requests will be proxied to the proper worker.
-See the [stream writers](#stream-writers) section below for more information.
+These endpoints can be routed to any worker.
+If a worker is set up to handle a stream then additional endpoints may be required to route to said worker, refer to the [stream writers](#stream-writers) section below for further information.

     # Sync requests
     ^/_matrix/client/(v2_alpha|r0|v3)/sync$